dr-angekok/python-project-lvl1/README.md

 demo of the brain-gcd: https://asciinema.org/a/TShUTcUEvNH8kcoUoMcOsd6Pf

-demo of the brain-progression  https://asciinema.org/a/Qfm9p4P605Ib4eC0uUvP0Bb6V
+demo of the brain-progression:  https://asciinema.org/a/Qfm9p4P605Ib4eC0uUvP0Bb6V

+demo of the brain-prime: https://asciinema.org/a/nsVNakK4UobCSzURY4xzhj0Hx